Iakov Broud

-Iakov Broud (March 24, 1900 – July 27, 1942) was a Soviet army commander.
+Iakov Broud (24 March 1900 – 27 July 1942) was a Soviet army commander of Jewish origin.
 He fought in the wars against the White movement and Finland.
 He was a recipient of the Order of the Red Banner.
 He commanded the artillery in the 28th Army and the 64th Army.
 He was killed in action at Stalingrad in 1942 supervising his troops crossing the Don River.